-Note that this result was obtained through the non rigorous yet exact replica method from statistical physics \cite{mezard1987spin,engel2001statistical, zdeborova2016statistical}.
-The derivation details are deferred to appendix ~\ref{app:replica}.
-We remark that several analytic results obtained through the replica method have been subsequently proved rigorously.
-In particular, the proofs presented by \cite{thrampoulidis2015regularized,mignacco2020role,loureiro2021learning} in settings similar to the present one suggest that an extension for the T-M case could be derived.
-However, this is left for future work.
-In this manuscript, we verify the validity of our theory by comparison with numerical simulations, as shown e.g. in the central panel of Fig.~\ref{fig:sketch}.
+The presented result was obtained through the non-rigorous replica method from statistical physics \citep{mezard1987spin,engel2001statistical, zdeborova2016statistical}.
+The derivation details are deferred to the Appendix~\ref{app:replica}.
+We remark that, in convex settings, the replica method was rigorously proven to yield exact results in a range of different model settings.
+In particular, a lengthy but straightforward generalization of the proofs presented in \citep{thrampoulidis2015regularized,mignacco2020role,loureiro2021learning} could be derived for the T-M case, but this is out of the scope of the present work.
+In this manuscript, we verify the validity of our replica theory by comparison with numerical simulations, as shown e.g. in Fig.~\ref{fig:sketch_training}B.

-The obtained fixed point for the scalar descriptors $\Theta$ can be used to evaluate simple expressions for common model evaluation metrics, such as the \textit{confusion matrix} or the \textit{generalisation error}.

 \begin{replica} \textit{In the same limit as in Analytical result~\ref{th:main}, the entries of the confusion matrix, representing the probability of classifying as $\hat{y}$ an instance sampled from sub-population $c$ with true label $y$, are given by: